-Question Explanation Answer 21 Do you want the files for this stream to be closed after a defined elapsed time? close_on_timer This controls whether SBA closes billing files based on how long the files have been open.
-If the answer is Yes, SBA will leave a file open no longer than the value specified in question #22.
-If the answer is No, skip question #22 and go to question #23.
+Question Explanation Answer 20 Do you want the files for this stream to be closed after a defined elapsed time? close_on_timer This controls whether SBA closes billing files based on how long the files have been open.
+A Yes setting causes SBA to leave a file open no longer than the value specified in question 21.
+A No setting disables automatic file closure based on the default time limit.
 Type: Boolean Range: Yes, No Default: No (not case sensitive)